 The seminary is the place where a man is formed mind, body, and soul into the image of Jesus Christ.
-Seminaries are not places where men walk around in silence all day chanting in Latin.
-Rather, they are places of joy, camaraderie, and deep learning!
-Today’s seminarians experience the best formation the Church offers!
+Seminaries are places of joy, camaraderie, and deep learning!
+Today’s seminarians experience the best formation the Catholic Church offers.

-In order to become Catholic priest, a man must fulfill three basic requirements: a college degree, 2 years of Philosophy study, and 4 years of Theology study.
 Some men enter seminary while still in college and so they attend College Seminary.
-Once they get a degree, they can transfer to Major Seminary.
+Once they get a degree, including at least two years of Philosophy study, they can transfer to Theology study, also called Major Seminary.

-3. Bishop’s decisions.
-After a careful review of your file, the bishop makes the final decision on whether an applicant is accepted..
+After a careful review of your file, the bishop makes the final decision on whether an applicant is accepted.